tpmst/read-printer-counts-kyocera/README.md

 ## Support
 For additional help or to report issues, please open an issue on the project repository or contact your network administrator.

-### Notes on the README

-- **Clear and Concise**: Provides all necessary information without overwhelming the user.
-- **Structured**: Organized into sections that a user might refer to independently.
-- **Actionable Steps**: Each section contains actionable and specific steps for performing tasks related to the script.

-Make sure to update the README with any specific paths, dependency details, or internal procedures relevant to your environment or organization.
-Adjust the troubleshooting section based on common issues observed or anticipated with the deployment of the script.